Legacy Software Reengineering and Reuse Exercise

 - Java SE Development Kit 6u13 (Java compiler and runtime)

-- Micro Focus Net Express 5.1 with .NET (COBOL compiler and runtime)
+- Micro Focus Net Express 5.1 with .NET (COBOL compiler and runtime) – Windows XP only

 Solution to the Exercise: